grelsec-design/grelsec-design.github.io/README.md

 ## A leader in secure and reliable chip design tools.

-## We provide service in the following domain:
+### We provide services in full RTL to GDS-II ASIC Design flow.
+Our objective is to provide secure and reliable chip design GDS-II generation.
+Our services can be listed as follows:
 1. Physical Design -  Construction, Validation, Sign-off
     1. Floorplanning/PDN Design
     2. Placement